quii/learn-go-with-tests/context.md

 We have to make our spy act like a real method that works with `context`.
 It's similar to our approach from before, we use Go's concurrency primitives to make two asynchronous processes race each other to determine what we return.

 You'll take a similar approach when writing your own functions and methods that accept a `context` so make sure you understand what's going on.

+We removed the reference to `ctx` from the `SpyStore`'s fields because it's no longer interesting to us.
+We're strictly testing behaviour now which we prefer over testing implementation details such as "you passed through a particular value to function `foo`".

 Finally we can update our tests.
 Comment out our cancellation test so we can fix the happy path test first.